carlfranklin/BlazorRepositoryDemo/README.md

 It will look the same, but when you search, unlike the other repositories, the DapperRepository will create a custom SQL statement based on the parameters in the `QueryFilter`

+The solution up to this point can be found in the *BlazorRepositoryDemo-BeforeIndexedDB* folder.

 ### Add a Client-Side Repository based on IndexedDB

 IndexedDB is a client-side database that you can use from JavaScript.
 There is no limit besides hard drive space to the amount of data you can store.
 However, the JavaScript API has been historically hard to use.
 We are going to skirt that issue by using a NuGet package that wraps it all up in a .NET library that you can call from Blazor.